Glossary

 - Persistent storage: When information is stored between browser sessions and can therefore have a longer duration.

-- Session: A “session” is a reference to a certain timeframe for communication between two devices, two systems or two parts of a system.
+- Session: A ‘session’ refers to a certain timeframe for communication between two devices, two systems or two parts of a system.
 For example, session cookies generally expire when someone closes their browser or shortly afterwards.

-- Software Development Kit (SDK): a set of tools used for developing applications provided by hardware and software providers.
-They usually include application programming interfaces (APIs), sample code and documentation etc.
+- Software Development Kit (SDK): A set of tools used for developing applications provided by hardware and software providers.
+They usually include application programming interfaces (APIs), sample code and documentation.

 - Subscriber: A person who is party to a contract with a provider or public electronic communications services for the supply of such services.

-- Third party: an organisation that is distinct from the online service the subscriber or user is currently visiting.
-For example, in a web browser context, if an individual is visiting the website https://example.com, for analytics services provided by https://analytics.com about visitors to https://example.com, https://analytics.com would be considered a third party.
+- Third party: An organisation that is distinct from the online service the subscriber or user is currently visiting.
+For example, in a web browser context, if someone is visiting the website https://example.com, for analytics services provided by https://analytics.com about visitors to https://example.com, https://analytics.com is considered a third party.

 - User: Any person using a public electronic communications service.